 |rdb_changes_since_last_save||Number of changes to the database since last dump||Other|

 Enabling persistence can be necessary, especially if you are using Redis’s replication features.
-Because the slaves blindly copy any changes made to the master, if your master instance were to restart (without persistence), all slaves connected to it will copy its now-empty dataset.
+Because the replicas blindly copy any changes made to the primary, if your primary instance were to restart (without persistence), all replicas connected to it will copy its now-empty dataset.

 Persistence may not be necessary if you are using Redis as a cache or in a use case where loss of data would be inconsequential.

 Generally, it is a good idea to keep an eye on the volatility of your data set.
 Excessively long time intervals between writes to disk could cause data loss in the event of server failure.
 Any changes made to the data set between the last save time and time of failure are lost.

 rdb_changes_since_last_save gives you more insight into your data volatility.
 Long time intervals between writes are not a problem if your data set has not changed much in that interval.
 Tracking both metrics gives you a good idea of how much data you would lose should failure occur at a given point in time.